chef/automate/components/automate-chef-io/content/docs/airgapped-installation.md

 ## Overview

 An airgapped host is one that has no direct inbound or outbound internet traffic.
-To install or upgrade Chef Automate on an airgapped host, create an Airgap Installation Bundle (AIB) on an internet-connected host.
-Transfer the Airgap Installation Bundle and the `chef-automate` binary used to create it to the airgapped host for use.
+To install or upgrade Chef Automate on an airgapped host, you will need to create an Airgap Installation Bundle (`.aib`) on an internet-connected host and then transfer both the Airgap Installation Bundle and the `chef-automate` binary that you used to create it to the airgapped host for use.

-## Obtain a License
+## Get a License

-To obtain a trial license for an airgapped host [contact Chef](https://www.chef.io/contact-us/).
+To get a trial license for an airgapped host [contact Chef](https://www.chef.io/contact-us/).

 ## Create an Airgap Installation Bundle

 On an internet-connected host, download the Chef Automate command-line tool and use it to prepare an Airgap Installation Bundle.

-### Obtain Chef Automate installation and admin tool
+### Get Chef Automate Installer and Admin Tool

 Download the Chef Automate command-line tool from the `current` [release channel]({{< relref "install.md#release-channels" >}}).